ibm-cloud-docs/cli/plugins/catalogs/manage-catalogs.md

 :   Provide an API key if you want to use an alternative account (target account) to apply a scan to your source account.
 For more information, see [Setting up a target account](/docs/account?topic=account-catalog-cross-validation).

 --timeout TIMEOUT
 :   Specify in seconds how long you want to wait for the scan to be applied to the version before the command returns.
-Default value is 600 (10 minutes).
+The default value is 600 (10 minutes).

 --version-locator LOCATOR
 :   To get the version locator for the product, run the `ibmcloud catalog offering list` command and locate the specified product or version you want to use.

 --wait WAIT
 :   Wait and track the progress of a scan application.
 Default is true if flag is not provided.
-If `true`, the command tracks progress of the scan application.
+If `true`, the command tracks the progress of the scan application.
 If `false`, the command returns immediately.

 ## ibmcloud catalog offering version scc-apply-status
 {: #scc-apply-status}